romene/Naturaily-netlify/_posts/2018-07-27-things-to-know-about-vue-js-in-2018.md

 ![vue-js-china](/assets/images/vue-js-china.jpg)

 It’s also worth mentioning that Vue.js stands really strong in the Chinese market partially because the creator of Vue.js, Evan You, is from China and there is no ‘big multi-billion western company’ standing behind it.
-This is why Vue.js is often used by Chinese giant companies such as Alibaba (Aliexpress parent company), Baidu, Tencent, even Xiaomi and DJI instead of React or Angular.
+This is why Vue.js is often used by Chinese giant companies such as Alibaba (Aliexpress' parent company), Baidu, Tencent, even Xiaomi and DJI instead of React or Angular.

 Here’s a brief comparison between Vue.js and React we did a while back.
 Check it out if you’re interested in both frameworks - [React vs Vue - similarities and differences](https://naturaily.com/blog/react-vue-similarities-and-differences).